Frequently Asked Questions¶

 What would be the recommended/required cloud service?¶

-We recommand to use Cloud Services such as Aamzon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP), as their managed Kubernetes clusters services are being or will be tested for this repository.
-We have fully tested this repository in AWS, and testing it on Azure and GCP is in our future roadmap.
+We recommand to use Cloud Services such as Aamzon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and DigitalOcean (DO) as their managed Kubernetes clusters services are being or will be tested for this repository.
+We have fully tested this repository in AWS, and testing it on Azure, GCP, DO is in our future roadmap.

 Do I have to use AWS?¶